thomasboyt/python-humbug/README.md

 #### Installing

+This package can be installed using `pip`:

+    pip install -e git://github.com/humbughq/python-humbug.git#egg=humbug

-This package uses distutils, so you can just run:
+Alternatively, this package uses distutils, so you can just run:

     python setup.py install